 Emergency First Aid Certification:

-Participants enrolled in emergency first aid courses through a credible provider such as the Canadian Red Cross will receive a wallet sized certificate that is valid for 3 years.
+Participants enrolled in emergency first aid courses through a credible provider such as St Mark James will receive a wallet sized certificate that is valid for 3 years.
 The certificate is valid throughout Canada and is nationally accredited.
-Candidates that have expiring or expired awards may be eligible for a emergency first aid re-certification course that is shorter and cheaper than the full course.
+In some provinces, candidates that have expiring awards may be eligible for a emergency first aid re-certification course that is shorter and cheaper than the full course.
 Certificates are issued upon completion of the emergency first aid course.
 Click here for more information.

 CPR Certification and Level’s: